smirko-dev/ode-solver/README.md

 ### Molecular Dynamics

-With the [Lennard Jones Potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential) the movements of melecules in a system can be calculated which is an ODE 2nd order by using the [Velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration) algorithm.
+With the [Lennard Jones Potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential) the movements of molecules in a system can be calculated which is an ODE 2nd order by using the [Velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration) algorithm.

 ### Planet Dynamics